Meeting Time: December 12, 2023 at 11:30am PST

 • Default_avatar

-Taslima M 9 months ago
+Taslima M about 1 year ago

 I am a Bay Area resident and support this resolution.
 Passing this resolution would make Oakland a national leader in innovative, community-led approaches to traffic safety.
 This pilot program will improve our road infrastructure and environmental design -- thereby helping to reduce traffic accidents, make streets safer for all users (including cyclists and pedestrians), and lessen reliance on police for traffic enforcement.
 I strongly encourage all members of the City Council to put their weight behind this.